Plenty, Victoria: Main features and attractions

 The Plenty River makes up the border between Mill Park and Plenty.
 "Blue Lake" is located in Yellow Gum Recreation Area named for the beautiful colours of the water owing to the mineral contents.
 Yellow Gum Recreation Area is located in the Plenty Gorge Parklands and offers many natural and cultural experiences.
 A bushfire in Plenty Gorge Park occurred on 30 December 2019 and burnt approximately 65 hectares, the affected areas have now reopened.
 The area know known as Plenty Gorge Park has been seasonally visited by the Wurundjeri people for tens of thousands of years.

-The Plenty Views Golf Park is located on Yan Yean Rd.

-Plenty Fire Station, a general store, and Plenty Hall are also within Plenty's boundaries.

 Diamond Valley Library, Greensborough is the nearest public library operated by Yarra Plenty Regional Library.

 Transport

 The main arterial running through Plenty is Yan Yean Road.
 Increased pressure is being placed on this road as it is used primarily by commuters travelling between the City and new estates in Doreen and surrounds, including Laurimar.
 Severe congestion is experienced during peak hours and it is often difficult to enter Plenty from Memorial Drive and River Avenue heading towards the City (traditional access routes).
 Throughout 2018 and 2019, Yan Yean Road was upgraded from a single-lane rural road into a two-lane divided Arterial Road, with traffic lights installed at Memorial Drive, River Avenue, and Browns Lane.
 This has greatly improved access for local residents of Plenty and improved congestion on Yan Yean Road.

 Three metropolitan bus routes run along Yan Yean Rd.
 Since October 2010, SmartBus route 901 links Plenty with Melbourne Airport (T4), Broadmeadows, Epping, South Morang (Plenty Valley), Greensborough, Ringwood, and Frankston.
 It runs via Yan Yean Road, stopping at the Plenty Store/Plenty Fire Station every 15 minutes, much increasing the public transport connections in this area.

 The nearest train stations are Diamond Creek or Greensborough, on the Hurstbridge line, and South Morang, on the Mernda line.